Soundscapes by Sonic Minds await, hidden in The Fields

 Through explorations and immersive experiences, Sonic Minds fill spaces with sounds to help recharge and recenter.

 Featuring the Japanese ambient music pioneer, Yumiko Morioka, this installation began as an exploration of spaces of peace and comfort, rooted in the artist’s home in the wilderness of Gunma Prefecture, Japan.
-The activation evokes a series of memories—each a time, place, feeling and scent.
+Each of the five musical moments is complemented by an aromatic cue, flowing across a series of memories—each a time, place, feeling and scent.

 This piece was performed live for the first time at an intimate listening experience in Bangkok on 27 August 2025.
 It will play again in The Fields at some of our restrooms.
 We invite you to see if you can find which ones.